 We developed a highly specific and sensitive strategy to monitor the COVID-19 pandemic in a public health setting.
-Key elements of the strategy involved screening for IgG antibodies to the virus' RBD with a highly sensitive test, and testing for antibodies to a second antigenic region, the nucleocapsid protein, in individuals who were positive for RBD antibodies.
+Key elements of the strategy involved screening for IgG antibodies to the virus' RBD with a highly sensitive test and testing for antibodies to a second antigenic region, the nucleocapsid protein, in individuals who were positive for RBD antibodies.
 Using this approach, we found an overall SARS-CoV-2 antibody prevalence between April and July 2020 of 0.87% in Bavarian children and 0.47% in newborns.
-The antibody frequency in children was around six-fold higher than the incidence of health authority reported SARS-CoV-2-positive cases in Bavaria and a six-fold variation in antibody prevalence was found across the seven Bavarian regions.
-Almost half of the antibody-positive children did not show symptoms and transmission rates in children with a virus positive family member was 35%.
+The antibody frequency in children was around

+Figure 7.
+SARS-CoV-2 Antibodies in Newborns